thng4165/Drug-Repurposing/Datasets/README.md

   The following files are produced:

 ### Optimal Features for Models
-Optimal feature is investigated for each case as follow:
+Optimal feature is investigated for each case as below:
 * FPs_only: ```FPtype="ECFP4"```
 * AAs_only: ```FPtype="AVALON"```
 * Ligands_only: ```FPtype="ECFP6"```